 CVE-2026-7086: Path Traversal in HBAI-Ltd Toonflow-app

 CVE-2026-7086 is a medium-severity path traversal vulnerability in HBAI-Ltd Toonflow-app versions up to 1.
 1. 1.
-It affects the updateStoryboardUrl function in the replaceUrl. ts file of the Storyboard Export component.
-The vulnerability allows remote attackers to manipulate the url argument, potentially leading to path traversal.
-The vendor states that the URL is intended to be a local or trusted domain address configured in docker and that malicious links would only occur if the user modifies the code.
-The exploit is publicly available, but it remains unclear if the vulnerability genuinely exists in typical usage scenarios.
+It affects the updateStoryboardUrl function in the Storyboard Export component, allowing remote manipulation of the url argument.
+The vendor states that the URL is intended to be a local or trusted domain address configured in Docker, and malicious links would only occur if the user modifies the code.
+The existence of the vulnerability is not fully confirmed, and no official patch or remediation guidance is currently available.

 AI Analysis